-This quote is attributed to P.T Barnum, the highly successful American showman who was accredited with popularising amusements, public museums, and the three-ring circus in the mid-19th century.
-Hollywood enthusiasts may recognise the name from the 2017 movie ‘The Greatest Showman’ starring Hugh Jackman, as it was based on his life.
+Can you make money your student?
+The title quote is attributed to P.T Barnum, the highly successful American showman.
+He was accredited with popularising amusements, public museums, and the three-ring circus in the mid-19th century.
+Hollywood enthusiasts may recognise the name from the 2017 movie ‘The Greatest Showman’ starring Hugh Jackman.
+A movie that was based on his life.
 As well as coining the above phrase he is also interestingly the heir of another well-known phrase ‘There’s a sucker born every minute’!

 Savvy or Sucker?